ossec/archive-ossec.github.io-archive/_project/index.rst

               <div class="panel panel-default">
                 <div class="panel-heading"><h3><a href="http://wazuh.com">Wazuh</a></h3></div>
                 <div class="panel-body">Wazuh offers deployment and support for OSSEC HIDS and AlienVault USM™ security
                 services.
-WAZUH identifies performance and configuration issues affecting your deployed solution.
+Wazuh identifies performance and configuration issues affecting your deployed solution.
 This process involves OSSEC, server and agent components, analysis of configurations and communications, as well as an overall system health-check.
 If you are an organization that requires commercial support of your OSSEC deployment, Wazuh is the company for you.